Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company has an AWS Lambda function in Account A. The Lambda function needs to read the objects in an Amazon S3 bucket in Account B. A SysOps administrator must create corresponding IAM roles in both accounts.
 Which solution will meet these requirements?

 - [x] In Account A, create a Lambda execution role to assume the role in Account B. In Account B. create a role that the function can assume to gain access to the S3 bucket.
-- [ ] In Account A, create a Lambda execution role to assume the role in Account B. In Account B. create a role that the function can assume to gain access to the S3 bucket.
+- [ ] In Account A, create a Lambda execution role that provides access to the S3 bucket.
+In Account B, create a role that the function can assume.
 - [ ] In Account A, create a role that the function can assume.
 In Account B, create a Lambda execution role that provides access to the S3 bucket.
 - [ ] In Account A. create a role that the function can assume to gain access to the S3 bucket.
 In Account B, create a Lambda execution role to assume the role in Account A.